-GOOD REASONS

-FOR CHOOSING SUBJECTS
+GOOD REASONS FOR CHOOSING SUBJECTS

-Students are now approaching a very important stage of their education where key decisions need to be made.
-It is important that students think carefully about these choices as they will have a direct impact on later decisions about potential Level 3 courses (A Level equivalents) and apprenticeships and ultimately about university routes should that be their preference.
+You are now approaching a very important stage of your education where key decisions need to be made.
+It is important that you think carefully about these choices as they will have a direct impact on later decisions about potential Level 3 courses (A Level equivalents) and apprenticeships and ultimately about university routes should that may be your preference.
 And, of course, the world of work.